Italian diaspora: Americas

 The business sector of Haiti, was controlled by German and Italian immigrants in the mid-19th century.
 In 1908 there were 160 Italians residing in Haiti, according to the Italian consul De Matteis, of whom 128 lived in the capital Port-au-Prince.
 In 2011, according to the Italian census, there were 134 Italians who were resident in Haiti, nearly all of them living in the capital.
-However, there were nearly 5,000 Haitians with recent & distant italians roots (according to the Italian embassy).
+However, there were nearly 5,000 Haitians with recent & distant Italians roots (according to the Italian embassy).
+In 2010, Puerto Ricans of Italian descent numbered around 10,000, while Italian citizens residing in Puerto Rico are 344, concentrated in Ponce and San Juan.
+In addition, there is also an Italian Honorary Consulate in San Juan.